Tenerife is the largest island in the Canary Islands group, covering 2,058 km² and also has Spain's highest mountain, the 3,718 m Mt Teide.

 The neighbouring Amarilla golf course has similar species but is less regularly watched.
 Even so, Glossy Ibis, Barbary Falcon, Cream-coloured Courser and American waders have been recorded.
-Just west of the golf course village is an open desert scrubland which includes some dried up creeks,a good place to observe Eurasian Hoopoe, Southern Grey Shrike, Spectacled Warbler and Barbary Partridge.
+Just west of the golf course village is an open desert scrubland which includes some dried up creeks,a good place to observe Eurasian Hoopoe, Great Grey Shrike, Spectacled Warbler and Barbary Partridge.
 Berthelot's Pipit is common here.

 Good wader sites are few in the Canaries but the beach just to the south of El Medano usually hosts species such as Ringed Plover, Little Ringed Plover and Kentish Plover, Dunlin, Common Greenshank, Ruff and Ruddy Turnstone, sometimes also godwits and Whimbrel.
-Berthelot's Pipit is common and Lesser Short-toed Lark also occurs.
+Berthelot's Pipit is common and Mediterranean Short-toed Lark also occurs.

 From El Medano take the westerly road towards El Abrigo and turn off to the left after 0.5 km on to a rough track and continue for another 0.5 km.

 Just west of El Medano village and 1 km north of Los Abrigos is a small dam, Embalse de Ciguana, where Barbary Partridge and Trumpeter Finch can be seen as well as Grey Heron, Common Teal and various waders.

 At extreme east end of El Medano, Playa Pelada is backed by cliffs.
 Here Barbary Falcon may be seen.